 2. Coconut oil

-Coconut oil already has antibacterial properties and is much safer than the endocrine-disrupting triclosan found in many fluoridated toothpastes.
-You can even use coconut oil as toothpaste if you like!
-Research suggests it can actually slow the growth of some bacteria that can lead to tooth decay.
-Another study suggests oil pulling–or oil swishing–with coconut oil can also lead to a significant decrease in overall plaque.
+Coconut oil already has antibacterial properties and is much safer than the endocrine-disrupting triclosan found in many brands of fluoridated toothpaste.
+You can even use coconut oil as a toothpaste if you like!
+Research suggests it can slow the growth of some bacteria that can lead to tooth decay.
+Another study suggests oil pulling -- or oil swishing -- with coconut oil can also lead to a significant decrease in overall plaque.

 3. Ozonated Olive Oil